 IDAHO MISS TEEN DANCE DRILL TEAM

 The Miss Teen Dance Drill Team Idaho category is for contestants under the age of 16 who are eligible members of their high school drill team.
+The time limit for Teen routines is 2 1/2 minutes.
 Teen Miss Drill Idaho contestants will also compete in the same three categories: Solo, Modeling, and Interview.
 A Teen Miss Dance Drill Team Idaho winner and her court of two to four Attendants will be announced (based on the number of entrants) on January 6th at the beginning of the competition.
 Teen contestants will NOT be re-competing.
 They will only be competing in the Solo, Modeling, and Interview divisions to determine the overall winner.
 There will NOT be classification winners for Teen Miss Dance Drill Team Idaho.

 IDAHO MISS JUNIOR DANCE DRILL TEAM

-This category is for dancers ages 9-14.
+This category is for dancers ages 9-13.
+The time limit for Junior routines is 2 1/2 minutes.
 Junior dancers will not compete in Modeling or Interview; they will only complete in Solo.
 We will announce a winner from each age category as well as outstanding technique, showmanship and costume.
 Winners of each age category will then be invited to attend the Miss Dance Drill Team USA Nationals in California.

 Contestant must possess and display talent in a routine of not less than one and one-half (1 ½) minutes and not more than two (2) minutes.
 This talent may be in any style.
 Timings of her routine will start with the first beat of the music.
 A 2-point penalty will be given for being under or overtime.
 Routine judging will be on appearance, routine construction, choreography, technique and showmanship.
 Routine limited to 3 gymnastic feats.
 Routine constitutes 70% of the total score.